plforacle/heatwave_orders_lakehouse_hol/develop-lakehouse/develop-lakehouse.md

 ## Task 1: Install App Server (APACHE)

+**Important!!!** If you have already created your Lamp Sever on Lab 5, then skip to **Task 4: Create Google Chart Application to display Lakehouse data,**

 1. If not already connected with SSH, on Command Line, connect to the Compute instance using SSH ... be sure replace the  "private key file"  and the "new compute instance ip"

      ```bash